ABOUT

 Oropel Lodge is conceived of, and constructed by, Daniel Solis.
 It is designed by Nina Solis.
 And it made possible by a wonderful team of Costa Ricans that call Sarapiqui home.

-Daniel and Nina first met in the hallways of Byram Hills High School in Armonk, New York when Daniel was a Senior and Nina was a Junior.
+Daniel and Nina first met in the hallways of high school when Daniel was a Senior and Nina was a Junior.
 They reconnected and married nearly twenty years later.
-Both Daniel and Nina live at Oropel full-time, along with their dogs Fernanda, Mora, Joey and Raul.
+Both Daniel and Nina live at Oropel full-time, along with their rescue dogs Fernanda, Joey and Raul.

 DANIEL SOLIS